jgmalcolm/jgmalcolm.github.io/cv.md

 1. Malcolm, Malcolm.
 "Retroperitoneal heterotopic ossification following anterior lumbar interbody fusion with bone morphogenic protein." *In preparation*

-1. VPS meta-analysis *In preparation*
+1. Mustroph, Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
+"Cranioplasty infection and resorption are associated with presence of a ventriculoperitoneal shunt: A systematic review and meta-analysis."  *In preparation*

-1. Materials meta-analysis *In preparation*
+1. Malcolm, Rindler, Mahmooth, Chu, Allen, Grossberg, Pradilla, Ahmad.
+"Autologous cranioplasty is associated with increased reoperation: A systematic review and meta-analysis." *In preparation*

-1. Spinal DTI review. *In preparation*
+1. Li, Malcolm, Rindler, ...
+Ahmad.
+"The Role of Diffusion Tensor Imaging In Spinal Pathology: A Review".  *In preparation*

 1. Usmani, Malcolm, Ahmad, Singh, Bullock, Dietrich.
 "Hyperbaric Oxygen Therapy in Spinal Cord Injury: A Review." *In preparation*